ans-group/docs.ukfast.co.uk/source/ecommercestacks/magento/magento1/magentoinsubdir.md

   location @shophandler {rewrite / /shop/index.php; }
 ```

-To implement this change you need to reload the Nginx service.
+To implement this change you need to reload the NGINX service.
 First perform a configuration test with the following command:

 ```bash
  ~]$ nginx -t